SAERI-Datacenter/ckanext-saerischema/ckanext/saerischema/README.md

 The definition of the metadata fields.
 This was used to create metadata_form_fields.txt and the metadata_form_options files.
 If you change this spreadsheet you should also change those files.

-## metadata_form_to_ckan.sh

-Script to read metadata_form_fields.txt and metadata_form_options files and update the CKAN extension files (plugin.py etc) to display and store the metadata fields when a dataset is created/updated/displayed.
-The updated files are plugin.py, templates/package/snippets/additional_info.html, templates/package/snippets/package_basic_fields.html, templates/package/snippets/package_metadata_fields.html.
-The original files are in /usr/lib/ckan/default/src/ckan/ckan/templates/package/snippets.

-## metadata_form_fields.txt

-The metadata field names, one per line, tab separated label and description.
-Do not change these once you've started populating CKAN otherwise the content of the database will be inconsistent.
-Note that Title, Keyword and Abstract have been removed because CKAN already has these built in.

 ## metadata_form_options_*.txt

 These files are used to create the drop-down menus when a new dataset is created.
 They are one option per line, tab separated id and label.

-# Note

-There are two fields which re-use the built-in defaults (Description and Tags) but with different names (Abstract and Keywords respectively).
-They are "commented out" in package_basic_fields.html and then the code is copied from the original and reimplemented (with the new label) inside the package_basic_fields_custom block but at the top instead of at the bottom.

 # Technical details

 `package_basic_fields.html` is hiding the blocks `package_basic_fields_description` and `package_basic_fields_tags` then adding what would have been their contents in a different place on the page.

 It uses macros which are defined in `/usr/lib/ckan/default/src/ckan/ckan/templates-bs2/macros/form.html` to create the input elements.
 It does not (yet) use `form.select` for the drop-down menus, instead it builds them itself.
 It checks the `data` variable to see which option needs to be selected based on the current value of the field from the dataset, eg. `data['saeri_region'] == "FK"`.
 Other variables it could use are `pkg` or `c.user` or `c.userobj` or `app_globals`, eg. `app_globals.site_url`.

-The `metadata_form_to_ckan.sh` script creates the `additional_info.html` file which is used to display the dataset contents.
-It handles two fields slightly differently: contact details and research permit application id should be hidden by default.
-Conact details are only visible if consent has been given.
-In both cases the values will be shown to sysadmin users.

 The allowed values for Spatial Reference System (SRS/CRS) are defined in the `saerickan.py` script.